ceylon/ceylon-examples-di/README.md

-# ceylon-examples-di
+# Dependency Injection in Ceylon with Weld and Guice

-Examples of the use of Weld and Guice in Ceylon
+This project contains basic examples of the use of Weld and Guice in Ceylon.